cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

    and the recipient.
 2. Use that context to encrypt or decrypt content.

-A _context_ encodes the AEAD algorithm and key in use, and manages the nonces used so that the same nonce is not used with multiple plaintexts.
-It also has an interface for exporting secret values, as described in {{hpke-export}}.
+A _context_ is an implementation-specific structure that encodes the AEAD algorithm and key in use, and manages the nonces used so that the same nonce is not used with multiple plaintexts.
+It also has an interface for exporting secret values, as described in
+{{hpke-export}}.
 See {{hpke-dem}} for a description of this structure and its interfaces.
 HPKE decryption fails when the underlying AEAD decryption fails.

 The constructions described here presume that the relevant non-private parameters (`enc`, `psk_id`, etc.) are transported between the sender and the